On-Demand Options

 Continuing Education Credit Information

-This seminar and webcast are open to the public and are designed to qualify for 6.5 PDHs for professional engineers, 6.5 HSW continuing education hours for licensed architects, and 6.5 HSW continuing education hours for landscape architects in all states that allow these learning methods.
-Please refer to specific state rules to determine eligibility.
+This webinar is open to the public and is designed to qualify for 1.0 PDH for professional engineers in most states that allow this learning method; please refer to specific state rules to determine eligibility.

 Speakers